How payments work

 Figure 1: The flow of an NFC payment

 - Customer tokenizes card: A customer adds their card to Android Pay.
-Then, their mobile device stores a payment token that is encrypted using a limited / single use storage key.
+Then, their mobile device stores a payment token that is encrypted using a limited / single-use key.

 - Merchant receives token: When the customer taps their device on an NFC-enabled terminal at the store’s point-of-sale, the device sends the token, token expiry date, and cryptogram to the terminal via the NFC protocol.